explodinggradients/ragas/docs/metrics.md

 ### `AspectCritique`

 `Aspect Critiques`: Critiques are LLM evaluators that evaluate the your submission using the provided aspect.
 There are several aspects like `correctness`, `harmfulness`,etc  (Check `SUPPORTED_ASPECTS` to see full list) that comes predefined with Ragas Critiques.
 If you wish to define your own aspect you can also do this.
 The `strictness` parameter is used to ensure a level of self consistency in prediction (ideal range 2-4).
 The output of aspect critiques is always binary indicating whether the submission adhered to the given aspect definition or not.
+It is calculated from `answer`.
 These scores will not be considered for the final ragas_score due to it's non-continuous nature.
 - List of predefined aspects:
 `correctness`,`harmfulness`,`coherence`,`conciseness`,`maliciousness`